5G or 5th Generation Wireless Technology is Paving the Way for Advanced IoT-connected Robots.

 According to the International Federation of Robotics, there are five countries in the developed world that manufacture at least 70 per cent of our entire robotics supply: Germany, the United States, South Korea, China and Japan.

-By 2018, the Federation of Robotics predicts that there will be approximately 1.3 million industrial robots working in factories around the world.
-That’s less than two years away.
+The Federation of Robotics predicts that there will be approximately 1.3 million industrial robots working in factories around the world IN 2018.

 The development of automation has received a great deal more attention over the past few years.
 And undoubtedly what has brought it to people’s attention is the popularisation of the subject following the explosion of science fiction books and movies such as Isaac Asimov’s ‘i, Robot’ and ‘The Bicentennial Man’.
 And this has continued to emerge throughout the decades and has likely only heightened our curiosity about the world of robots.